 When should I come?
 You can find our timetable on the timetable page, as well as on the profile picture of our Facebook page.
 Our timetable shows our regular recreational sessions, as well as times when you can make private, group, or party bookings.
 If you want to come at a time that is not advertised on our timetable, or you’re not sure which session is for you, please contact us here.
 If you haven’t had much experience in skateparks, or you’re under 10 and it’s your first visit to us, we recommend that you come to our Beginners sessions, as advertised on our timetable.
 General Skatepark sessions are for people who have good control of their bike/scooter/skateboard/skates, and are able to drop in pretty much all of the ramps.
 Please check the timetable carefully when planning your visit to us.
 If you come at the wrong time for your activity, age or level of experience, we may have to turn you away.

 How do I book?
 You only need to book if it says so on the timetable for the session you’re planning to come to, or if you are bringing a large group.
-You don’t need to book for General Skatepark or Beginners sessions.
-You need to book for: Trampoline sessions, Youth Aerial, small group skills training, Men’s Adult Beginner Nights, or for Birthday Party or Group activity bookings.
+You don’t need to book for General Skatepark or Beginners sessions, apart from inline skate beginners.
+You need to book for: Trampoline sessions, Youth Aerial, beginners inline skate sessions, or for Birthday Party or Group activity bookings.
 Click here to book.

 What equipment do I need?
 If you have your own stunt scooter, BMX or Jump bike, Skateboard, aggressive inline skates or quad skates, please bring them, along with any protective gear (elbow pads, knee pads, shin/ankle guards and wrist guards) you might want to wear.
 Helmets are compulsory for all skaters/riders except for skateboarders aged 16+.
 For skatepark use, your helmet should be a rounded, skate-style helmet, and not a road bike helmet.
 You are responsible for ensuring that your equipment is safe and fit for purpose.
 You must ensure that scooters and bike handlebars are fitted with bar ends.